hpi-sam/dps.training_shared_files/README.md

 ## Design and architectural decisions

-An overview of the important decisions we made during development can be found in the [wiki](https://github.com/hpi-sam/BPMANV-App/wiki).
 If you want to start contributing to this project, we strongly recommend getting familiar with [Cubit](https://github.com/hpi-sam/BPMANV-App/wiki/State-management-with-Cubit) for state management.

 ### Pre-Commit Hook